MCP Server Quick Start Tutorial

 latitudeandlongitudeas required number inputs, and the Info tab contains the description the MCP Server exposes to the AI.
 When building your own tool pipeline, define parameters in the Settings tab first, then complete the OpenAPI and Info tabs.

-- Open the Configure MCP Server dialog: In the SnapLogic Designer, with your Main MCP Server Pipeline open, locate and click the MCP Server icon in the top navigation ribbon.
+- In SnapLogic Designer, click the MCP Server icon in the top navigation ribbon.

 - Name: Enter a clear, identifiable name (for example,

-demo_inventory_mcp_server). - Description: Optional.
-Add context for human transparency (for example, "Provides AI access to inventory and weather systems").
+demo_weather_mcp_server). - Description: Optional.
+Add context for human transparency (for example, "Provides AI access to weather data").

 - Name: Enter a clear, identifiable name (for example,

-Create New Policy to create one directly from this drawer.
+dropdown, or click Create New Policy to create one directly from this dialog.

 Note: The following steps create a basic policy using the Anonymous Authenticator, suitable for development and testing.
 For production, use OAuth2 or API Key authentication instead.